Smokemic/Matrix-Rain/README.md

 ## Introduction
 This project is a simple web application that displays the "Matrix Rain" animation on a webpage.
-It was built with the Help of OpenAI as a fun project and also to learn and practice web development with HTML, CSS, and JavaScript.
+It was built with the Help of OpenAI as a fun and first project and also to learn and practice web development with HTML, CSS, and JavaScript.

 ## Installation
 To install this project, follow these steps: